-- 1 Nestlé shall maintain a share register showing the name and address of the holders or usufructuaries.
-Any change of address must be reported to Nestlé. - 2 Only persons entered in the share register as shareholders with voting rights may exercise the voting rights or the other rights related thereto. - 3 After the acquisition of shares, upon request of the shareholder to be recognised as such, any acquiring party shall be considered as a shareholder without voting rights, until it is recognised by Nestlé as a shareholder with voting rights.
+- Nestlé shall maintain a share register showing the name and contact information of the holders or usufructuaries.
+Any change of contact information must be reported to Nestlé.
+Communications from Nestlé shall be deemed to have been validly made if sent to the contact information last registered in the share register. - 2 Only persons entered in the share register as shareholders with voting rights may exercise the voting rights or the other rights related thereto. - 3 After the acquisition of shares, upon request of the shareholder to be recognised as such, any acquiring party shall be considered as a shareholder without voting rights, until it is recognised by Nestlé as a shareholder with voting rights.
 If Nestlé does not refuse the request to recognise the acquiring party within twenty days, the latter shall be deemed to be a shareholder with voting rights. - 4 An acquirer of shares shall be recorded in the share register as a shareholder with voting rights provided he expressly declares to have acquired the shares in his own name and for his own account. - 5 No person or entity shall be registered with voting rights for more than 5% of the share capital as recorded in the commercial register.
 This limitation on registration also applies to persons who hold some or all of their shares through nominees pursuant to this article.
 All of the foregoing does not apply in the case of the acquisition of an enterprise, or parts of an enterprise or participations through exchange of shares or in the cases provided in art.
 685d par.
-3 of the Swiss Code of Obligations. - 6 The Board of Directors shall promulgate regulations relating to the registration of fiduciaries or nominees to ensure compliance with these Articles of Association.
+3 of the Swiss Code of Obligations.

-- 7 Legal entities that are linked to one another through capital, voting rights, management or in any other manner, as well as all natural persons or legal entities achieving an understanding or forming a syndicate or otherwise acting in concert to circumvent the regulations concerning the limitation on registration or the nominees, shall be counted as one person or nominee within the meaning of paragraphs 4 and 5 of this article. - 8 After hearing the registered shareholder or nominee, the Board of Directors may cancel, with retroactive effect as of the date of registration, the registration of such shareholder or nominee if the registration was effected based on false information.
+- 6 The Board of Directors shall promulgate regulations relating to the registration of fiduciaries or nominees to ensure compliance with these Articles of Association. - 7 Legal entities that are linked to one another through capital, voting rights, management or in any other manner, as well as all natural persons or legal entities achieving an understanding or forming a syndicate or otherwise acting in concert to circumvent the regulations concerning the limitation on re-gistration or the nominees, shall be counted as one person or nominee within the meaning of paragraphs 4 and 5 of this article. - 8 After hearing the registered shareholder or nominee, the Board of Directors may cancel, with retroactive effect as of the date of registration, the registration of such shareholder or nominee if the registration was effected based on false information.
 The respective shareholder or nominee shall be informed immediately of the cancellation of the registration. - 9 The Board of Directors shall specify the details and promulgate the necessary regulations concerning the application of this art.
 5. Such regulations shall specify the cases in which the Board or a corporate body designated by the Board may allow exemptions from the limitation on registration or the regulation concerning nominees. - 10 The limitation on registration provided for in this article shall also apply to shares acquired or subscribed by the exercise of subscription, option or conversion rights.